sg-developer-portal/doc-portal-publisher-guide/get-started.md

 1. A [TechPass](https://www.techpass.gov.sg) account to log in and host your documentation.
 2. A free [github.com](https://github.com) account to host your documentation's git repository.
-3. The following requires you to reach out to the Developer's Portal Team
-   - You have been assigned the role of a publisher.
+3. To have been assigned the role of a publisher on Documentation Portal.
-   - A 'Product' has been created for the documentation which you are writing for, and you have been added as a team member in said 'Product'.
+4. To have the **Product** for the documentation which you are writing for, already created.
+5. To have been added as a member in said 'Product'

+?> Points 3 - 5 would require you to reach out to the Developer's Portal Team

+?> **Products** are government digital solutions such as TechPass, SHIP Hats, NDI etc. You will be able to choose which **Product** you will be writing your documentation for.

 If your documentation is in Markdown, you will use [Docsify](https://docsify.js.org) to write and structure it on your development machine before pushing it to your GitHub repository.